DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-ToMatt0/README.md

 tiny details in statements.

 ####learning log
--Existetential Quantifiers are true if "there exist."
+-  Quantifiers are true if "there exist."
--Universal Quantifiers are true if "all exist."
+- Universal Quantifiers are true if "all exist."

--Existential Quantifiers are false if "none exist."
+- Existential Quantifiers are false if "none exist."
--Universal Quantifiers are false if a single value is false.
+- Universal Quantifiers are false if a single value is false.

--A fallacy leads to invalid are=guments.
+- A fallacy leads to invalid are=guments.
--Valid arguments are not necessarily true.
+- Valid arguments are not necessarily true.